decentralized-identity/trustdidweb-v03/spec/specification.md

 `entryHash` is calculated across the entry, excluding the [[ref: Data Integrity]] proof.
 The `versionId` used as input to the hash is a predecessor value, ensuring that the entries are cryptographically "chained" together in a microledger.
-For the first log entry, the predecessor `versionId` includes the SCID (itself a hash), while for all other entries it is the `versionId` from the previous log entry.
+For the first log entry, the predecessor `versionId` is the SCID (itself a hash), while for all other entries it is the `versionId` from the previous log entry.